Day trip Fort Tarakaniv, Dubno and Kremenets from Lviv

 Just around 100 Kilometers to the east of Lviv one can find beautiful small towns with a lot of history and some fortresses that are simply stunning.
 Our day trip from Lviv to Tarakaniv Fort, Dubno and Kremenets will show you quite a few unique places in around 10 hours.

-Highlights of Day trip from Lviv to Fort Tarakaniv, Dubno and Kremenets
+Highlights of Day trip Fort Tarakaniv, Dubno and Kremenets from Lviv

 Our Basic Tour is the budget-friendly option for those who want a high-quality tour but no extra thrills